Staff profile

 Profile

-Over the course of my career, I've worked at Princeton University, MIT, Caltech and the Max Planck Institute for the History of Science in Berlin.
-I've also held fellowships at Harvard University, UCLA, the Huntington Library, the Science Heritage Foundation, Uppsala University and Cambridge University.
-My research has been nationally and internationally recognised and supported by grants awarded by the British Arts and Humanities Research Council, the Wellcome Trust, the Mellon Foundation, the Swedish Riksbankens Jubileumsfond and the Royal Society of London.
+I've held research fellowships at Harvard University, MPIWG, UCLA, the Huntington Library, the Science Heritage Foundation, Uppsala University and Cambridge University.
+I am a Fellow of the Royal Historical Society.
+My research has been supported by grants awarded by the British Arts and Humanities Research Council, the Wellcome Trust, the Mellon Foundation, the Swedish Riksbankens Jubileumsfond and the Royal Society of London.

-My work has been profiled by Inside Higher Ed, the BBC, The Scotsman, Yahoo News and Apple News.
-I have acted as a historical consultant for several BBC documentaries, served on the executive council of the British Society for the History of Science, given evidence to the UK's Department of Work and Pensions and acted as government evaluator for Greece's National Hellenic Quality Assurance Agency for Higher Education.
-I presently sit on the editorial boards of Notes and Records of the Royal Society of London, History of the Human Sciences and History of Education.
+I've also served on the executive council of the British Society for the History of Science, given evidence to the UK's Department of Work and Pensions and acted as an evaluator for Greece's National Hellenic Quality Assurance Agency for Higher Education.
+I sit on the editorial boards of Notes and Records of the Royal Society of London, History of the Human Sciences and History of Education.

 Publications